 A glass of local wine is the perfect aperitif, especially a fruity red or rosé from the Pic Saint-Loup vineyards outside Montpellier.
 Head for Place de la Canourgue, the most charming of all Old Town Squares, for a terrace seat at L’Atelier de la Canourgue and watch the world go by.
 If you prefer craft ales, brewpub Hopulus, located just off Place Jean Jaures, has a daily happy hour and a range of beers brewed on-site.

 Montpellier is the hub of the Herault department and offers convenient rail links for a day trip.
 The closest place to visit is the former fishing port of Sète with its attractive Old Port, sandy beaches and a clutch of restaurants serving fresh local seafood — try the oysters.
 Take a boat trip around the canals out to the Thau Lagoon, where the Canal du Midi comes from Toulouse to meet the sea.

 Also close by, the Roman city of Nimes is one of the most stunning places in the area, especially for history buffs.
 The Museum of Roman Civilisation opened last summer, tracing the development of Nimes from the Iron Age to the halcyon days of the Roman Empire.
 Other Roman buildings across the city include the amphitheatre and the extremely well preserved Maison Carré, the former Roman forum.

 There are year-round flights to Montpellier from London Gatwick and new high-season flights from London Heathrow and Bristol.
-Search for flights from your area.

 The Grand Hôtel du Midi, located just off the Place de la Comédie, is at the heart of the Old Town action.
 Doubles from €125, breakfast €17.
 Hotel des Arceaux is a quieter spot, an old townhouse set around a shady garden for breakfast.
 Doubles from €75, breakfast €11.